TorinFelton/SpotlightX/README.md

 Typing and autocomplete are <b>not</b> slowed by the program, I have just slowly typed for demonstration.

-Pressing enter will run the program, and close the
+Pressing enter will run the program, and close the window.
-.

 ## Search Function + Icon
 ![Search Function](https://i.imgur.com/DaagPV3.png)